himanshupa369/Epam-Cpp-developer-Training/Multithreading/Solid Principle/readme.md

 * ✅ Promotes **polymorphism** and avoids runtime surprises.
 * ❌ Don't violate expected behavior in a subclass (e.g., override but ignore a method's expected outcome).

+#🏠 Analogy:
+You can use a credit card or debit card at the ATM – both follow the same interface.
 ---

 ### **4. Interface Segregation Principle (ISP)**